Online courseArt historyCultural tourism

 In this course, we will explore Gothic architecture and its context.

-We’ll discover the style’s key features and components, how they developed, and how they work to keep buildings standing.
+We’ll discover the key characteristics of gothic architecture and main components, how they developed, and how they work to keep buildings standing.

 We’ll learn how the architecture fit into medieval religion and culture, and we’ll identify the Gothic church’s many meanings.